Ideas for Costumes Based on Dickens' "A Christmas Carol"

 To make it even better, some people memorize a few lines spoken by the character they're dressing up as in order to boost the effectiveness of their costume.
 Great fun!

-Finally, the characters from A Christmas Carol make a fantastic group costume for going out caroling.
+Dickens lived and set his story in the Victorian era.
+Period pieces from the era have a magnificent look that goes well with the holiday season.
+The characters from A Christmas Carol make a fantastic group costume for going out caroling.
 It doesn't get much more festive than singing Christmas carols in period costumes.

 Below are some characters you can choose from for your costume.